 Using eSpatial for Salesforce does not mean that you are limited to using only data that exists within your Salesforce Org.
 You can upload data from many other sources such as ERP or POS systems as long as they are in an Excel or CSV format.
-Many of our users overlay their Salesforce data with Non-Salesforce Data such as demographics or points of interest to enhance their analysis and improve decision-making.
+Many of our users overlay their Salesforce data with non-Salesforce data such as demographics or points of interest to enhance their analysis and improve decision-making.

 Demographic – eSpatial has a library of over a hundred boundary and demographics datasets for you to use in your analysis.
 Whether you’re looking at population, gender, income, housing and more, you can find a dataset to help highlight gaps and opportunity in your markets.

 Points of interest – This is particularly useful for field sales reps who are prospecting within their territory.
 The eSpatial business search allows you to search for a brand or a type of business and it will show up to 20 results and add them to a table that you can export to CSV.
 You can also add these businesses as new leads to Salesforce.

-Rapid Rollout of Maps
+Rapid roll-out of maps

-We've made the adoption of eSpatial across multiple users much easier in Salesforce with the introduction of Map Templates.
+We've made the adoption of eSpatial across multiple users much easier in Salesforce with the introduction of map templates.
 Rather than creating lots of the same maps with different views of data for each user on your account, you can now create a template that displays only the users leads, contacts, opportunities on their map when they open it.
 It’s just like creating a regular map, but you just share it as a template to others instead.

 Create map – Set up your map by importing the data that you want to be displayed on it.

 Style map – Make your data easy to understand with different size, color and shaped icons for each data set.
 Add labels to give further information on the pins at a glance.
 Add an annotation with instructions on how to use the map.
 Add your logo in another annotation so that your users know it’s your organization’s map with your organization’s branding.

-Share your map as a template to specific users, groups of users, or the entire organization.
+Share as template – Share your map as a template to specific users, groups of users, or the entire organization.
 The users you have shared the template with will be notified within the workspace and by email.
 The templates can then be found in the Shared with Me Section of their Library.

-When your users open the template in their own workspace, it will create a new map for them.
+When users open the template – When your users open the template in their own workspace, it will create a new map for them.
 On this map, they will see only the leads, opportunities, contacts and accounts assigned to them, so each user gets a custom map ready to analyze and use.

-Salesforce Actions from Map
+Salesforce actions from map

 One of the great features of having eSpatial embedded in Salesforce is that you can take Salesforce actions from within your map, making life on the road easier for field sales reps.
 You can do the following, all from within your map:

-From a single point on a map, you can keep Salesforce records up to date by logging calls, tasks, or events.
+Log a call, task, or event – From a single point on a map, you can keep Salesforce records up to date by logging calls, tasks, or events.

 Bulk update or reassign records – You can bulk update Salesforce records from within a map by using a polygon, either hand drawn or a boundary such as territory or region.
-You can also reassing records to new owners quickly and easily during staff changes.
+You can also reassign records to new owners quickly and easily during staff changes.

-Add records to a campaign – If you’re running a campaign or an event based around a geographic location, you can run a radius or drive time buffer around a centre point and add all records that fall within that zone to a Salesforce Campaign.
+Add records to a campaign – If you’re running a campaign or an event based around a geographic location, you can run a radius or drive time buffer around a center point and add all records that fall within that zone to a Salesforce Campaign.

-If you are adding new Non-Salesforce points to your map, you can create new leads from these points.
+Create new Salesforce records – If you are adding new non-Salesforce points to your map, you can create new leads from these points.
 This is a particularly useful prospecting tool.

 eSpatial exists as a standalone mapping solution as well as a mapping solution embedded within Salesforce.
 This means that you don’t have to limit usage to your Salesforce users.
 You can give an eSpatial account to people within your organization that don’t have a Salesforce account.
 These are likely to be analysts, or even marketing teams that don’t deal with the CRM on a day to day basis.